Russell Westbrook: Houston Rockets (2019–2020)

-On January 9, 2020, Westbrook made his return to Oklahoma City for the first time as a visitor, scoring 34 points, grabbing 2 rebounds, and passing for 5 assists on 14-of-26 shooting from the field in the 113–92 loss.
+On January 9, 2020, Westbrook made his return to Oklahoma City for the first time as a visitor, scoring 34 points, grabbing 2 rebounds, and passing for 5 assists on 14-of-26 shooting from the field in a 113–92 loss.
 With his triple-double against Oklahoma City on January 20, he joined LeBron James as the only two players to have logged triple-doubles against all 30 NBA teams.
-On January 24, Westbrook scored a season-high 45 points on 16-of-27 shooting from the field, along with 10 assists and 6 rebounds, in a 131–124 win against the Minnesota Timberwolves.
-In February, he had 33.4 points per game, 7.3 rebounds per game, and 6 assists per game in addition to 54.9% field goal shooting and 40% three-point shooting.
-In that stretch, the Rockets went 7–1.

 The suspension of the 2019–20 NBA season began in March due to the COVID-19 pandemic in the United States.
 In July, Westbrook tested positive for COVID-19.
-He recovered and was able to join his team later that month in Orlando, Florida, for the league's restart.
-In their third game back, Westbrook strained his right quad and missed four of the five remaining regular season games.
-In the playoffs, he missed the first four games of the opening series against Oklahoma City, which was tied 2–2.
+He recovered and rejoined the team later that month in Orlando, Florida, for the league's restart.
+In the third game following his return, Westbrook strained his right quad and missed four of the five remaining regular season games.
+In the playoffs, he missed the first four games of the opening series against Oklahoma City.
 He helped Houston advance to the semifinals, where they were eliminated 4–1 by the Lakers.
-In his eight playoff games, Westbrook averaged 17.9 points, 7.0 rebounds, and 4.6 assists per game, the worst of his postseason career.
+In his eight playoff games, Westbrook averaged 17.9 points, 7.0 rebounds and 4.6 assists per game, the lowest averages of his postseason career.